-Here's one more study that opponents of raising the minimum wage
+Here's one more study that opponents of raising the minimum wage will ignore

 when they argue that a minimum wage increase would slow job creation.
 The Massachusetts Budget and Policy Center has looked at minimum wage rates and job creation across New England.
 Every state in New England has a different minimum wage, ranging from the federal rate of $7.25 in New Hampshire to a high of $8.46 in Vermont.
 And guess what?
 States that increased their minimum wages by more and had higher minimum wages did better